sanjeevprasada/AtlantaCrime/README.md

 #### What is new in our approach?
 We generated a crime score for each neighborhood for each day.
 This is our "secret sauce".
 We believe that in order to label locations as __hotspots__, we needed to aggregate a score including heavy weightage for the most severe crimes.
 We classified each crime that occured into one of these categories.

 + Category 1: homicides, manslaughter     (1000x)
 + Category 2: aggravated assault, robbery  (100x)
 + Category 3: burgulary, auto-theft         (10x)
 + Category 4: larceny                        (1x)

 ## Visualization
-Crime instensities across the city limits of Atlanta.
+Crime intensities across the city limits of Atlanta.

-These visualizations of Atlanta are from 2009-2018 and are visualizing the counts of total crimes occuring.
+These visualizations of Atlanta are from the dataset 2009-2018 and are visualizing the counts of total crimes occuring.

 ![Atlanta all categories visualization](images/visualization/Crime_intensities.png?raw=true)